bregman-arie/devops-exercises/README.md

 <details>
 <summary>What is a private IP address?
 In which scenarios/system designs, one should use it?</summary><br><b>
-Private IP addresses are assigned to the hosts in the same network to communicate among one another.
+Private IP addresses are assigned to the hosts in the same network to communicate with one another.
 As the name "private" suggests, the devices having the private IP addresses assigned can't be reached by the devices from any external network.
-For example, if I am living in a hostel and I want my hostelmates to join the game server I have hosted, I will ask them to join via my server's private IP address, since the network is local to the hostel.
+For example, if I am living in a hostel and I want my hostel mates to join the game server I have hosted, I will ask them to join via my server's private IP address, since the network is local to the hostel.
 </b></details>

 <details>
 <summary>What is a public IP address?
 In which scenarios/system designs, one should use it?</summary><br><b>
-A public IP address is the public facing IP address.
+A public IP address is a public-facing IP address.
 In the event that you were hosting a game server that you want your friends to join, you will give your friends your public IP address to allow their computers to identify and locate your network and server in order for the connection to take place.
-One time that you would not need to use a public facing IP address is in the event that you were playing with friends who were connected to the same network as you, in that case, you would use a private ip address.
-In order for someone to be able to connect to your server that is located internally, you will have to setup a port forward to tell your router to allow traffic from the public domain into your network and vice versa.
+One time that you would not need to use a public-facing IP address is in the event that you were playing with friends who were connected to the same network as you, in that case, you would use a private IP address.
+In order for someone to be able to connect to your server that is located internally, you will have to set up a port forward to tell your router to allow traffic from the public domain into your network and vice versa.
 </b></details>

 <details>